-In this college-level course you will learn Python by solving programming problems of gradually increasing complexity, ranging from simple calculations, working with text strings, loops, conditions, and variables, to file operations, and data visualization.
-You will also learn some fundamental concepts of Computer Science which every software developer should know.
+In this college-level course students learn Python by solving programming problems of gradually increasing complexity, ranging from simple calculations, working with text strings, loops, conditions, and variables, to file operations, and data visualization.
+They also learn some fundamental concepts of Computer Science which every software developer should know.

 - Students learn at their own pace by reading tutorials, watching videos, going through examples, and solving programming challenges.